 Further details of the evidence of learning task expectations will be provided during class and the evidence of learning task descriptor available on the 1006HSV MyStudy course site on the Griffith College portal.

-2. Written Assignment - Critical Analysis Essay (1200 words) - 30%
+2. Evidence of Learning Task 2: Critical Analysis Essay - 30%